 Office of U.S. Representative Markwayne Mullin (R-OK-2)

-Video of Mullin’s remarks can be found here.
+Full text of the resolution can be found here.